Background Checks and Drug Screening for Students

-On January 1, 2004, the Joint Commission on Accreditation of Healthcare Organizations instituted new regulations for accreditation of hospitals, home health agencies, clinics, etc. to gain or maintain accreditation status.
-One of these new regulations requires that all persons involved in patient care activities – including employees, volunteers, AND STUDENTS – must have criminal background checks and other health care-related checks.
-Most public/private school systems are requiring background checks as well.
+On January 1, 2004, the Joint Commission updated regulations for accreditation of hospitals, home health agencies, clinics, and other facilities to gain or maintain accreditation status.
+One of these regulations requires all persons – including employees, volunteers, and students – to have a background check.
+Other evaluations, such as a drug screening may also be required.

 Initiating the Background Check

 Prior to final acceptance and enrollment in classes, accepted applicants will be directed to have a background check completed by Validity Screening Solutions.
 Reports will be provided to and reviewed by the department of the student's academic program.

 Acceptance will not be final until KU has received the student's background check report.

 The background check performed by Validity Screening Solutions includes the following:

 - Social Security Number Trace (primarily serves as an address/identity verification tool)

 - Criminal History (felony/misdemeanor convictions/pending cases at county, state, and federal levels)